valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 Class to represent the synchronized data.

-This is the relevant state constructed and replicated by the agents in a period.
+This is the relevant data constructed and replicated by the agents in a period.

 <a id="packages.valory.skills.abstract_round_abci.base.BaseSynchronizedData.__init__"></a>